 We really liked their concept of bringing “Power of Frozen” to Norway.
 We think that Norwegians will love their pizzas and ice cream products – if they just dare to try.
 Very friendly staff, nice and easy structure of the store, easy to find what we were looking for.
 Good prices, especially with all their “3 for 2 offers” for pizza and ice cream right now.

-Iceland has just opened their first store in Oslo Metro area: It’s not every day an international supermarket chain opens in Norway.
-Last time was when Lidl was launched 2004 and lost in 2008.
+Iceland has just opened its first store in Oslo Metro area: It’s not every day an international supermarket chain opens in Norway.
+Last time was when Lidl was launched in 2004 and lost in 2008.
 However, Asker just outside of Oslo got a new supermarket chain this week.
 Iceland Foods is a unique British food retailer with over 900 stores throughout the UK, a further 40 owned or franchised stores across Europe, and now also in Oslo Metro area of Norway.

 What is Iceland Foods?
 Say hi to Norway’s newest Supermarket Chain.
 With over 40 years’ experience in frozen foods, Iceland is passionate about producing the best quality products at affordable prices.
-Their range, quality and choice are market leading not just in the UK, but worldwide.
+Their range, quality, and choice are market leading not just in the UK, but worldwide.
 From pizzas to fish and vegetables to desserts, Iceland has something for everyone.